 Students should dress nicely, wear comfortable walking shoes, bring money to cover dinner and $5 for their symphony ticket.
 Students who drive themselves should also bring money for parking.
 Carpooling is often available!

-*ON BREAK UNTIL APRIL 12th* Fridays in good weather high schoolers are invited to play ultimate frisbee on the John Ball Green from 3:30 – 4:30pm.
+*Starting Up Again on April 17th!* High schoolers are invited to play ultimate frisbee on the John Ball Green from 3:30 – 4:30pm.
 Students and staff alike are happy for this fun outlet at the end of the week.
 Competition is friendly and fierce, but no experience is necessary.